cabarius/ToyBox/ToyBox/README.txt

 ﻿
 # Brief Description
-Toy Box is a cute and playful mod in the spirit of Bag of Tricks and Cheat Menu but with a little different focus .
+Toy Box is a cute and playful mod in the spirit of Bag of Tricks and Cheat Menu but with a little different focus.
+It has over 190 cheats, tweaks and quality of life improvements for PF: WoTR.
 It provides a powerful and convenient way to edit the party composition, stats, search and add Feats, Features, Items, etc. to party members.
-It has over 190 cheats, tweaks and quality of life improvements for Pathfinder: WoTR.

 # Detailed Description

 Now with 190+ Cheats, Tweaks and Quality of Life Improvements